sudhanshuvlog/Devops-MLOPS-Project/README.md

-# Advanced End-to-End DevOps Project
+# MLOPS Project - ML Model Data Ingestion

 This repository contains an advanced end-to-end DevOps project that integrates various tools such as Git, Docker, Kubernetes, Helm, GitHub Actions, Jenkins, Terraform, Ansible, AWS, and Shell scripts.
 The project sets up a continuous integration and deployment pipeline.